Stained Glass Scarlet

-Stained Glass Scarlet (real name Scarlet Fasinera) is a fictional character appearing in American comic books published by Marvel Comics.
+Stained Glass Scarlet (real name Scarlet Fasinera) is a supervillain appearing in American comic books published by Marvel Comics.
 The character was created by Doug Moench, Bill Sienkiewicz, and Jim Shooter.

 Publication history

 Scarlet made her debut in December 1981 in Moon Knight #14.
 She re-appeared several times in the series thereafter.

 She returned in Marc Spector: Moon Knight #26 (May 1991), for a 5-part story titled Scarlet Redemption which ran until Marc Spector: Moon Knight #30 (September 1991).

 She featured in the 1998 Moon Knight miniseries which was written by her co-creator Doug Moench.

 She also appeared in the All-New Official Handbook of the Marvel Universe #10 (October 2006),Civil War Battle Damage Report #1 (March 2007). and the Official Handbook of the Marvel Universe A-Z #11 (January 2010).

 Fictional character biography

 Stained Glass Scarlet is an ex-nun who became a vigilante after being forced to kill her criminal son.
 Scarlet was trained in combat when she became a prison guard in a women's prison.

 Abused by her father, Scarlet had an unhappy childhood.
 One evening when she had had enough of it, she killed her father by lighting his bed with a cigarette.
 His death was considered an accident and she was sent to live with her uncle and aunt, where her living conditions were improved.

 Later in life, she met and married Vince Fasinera, a small-time criminal, believing that she could save him from himself.
 She was wrong, and he simply mistreated her, much like her father had.
 Despite this, they had a child together, Joseph, though Vince wanted nothing to do with him.
 Vince was later shot to death on the steps of a church, and their son turned to a life of crime himself.
 He was later called Mad Dog.

 When Joseph escapes prison, Scarlet attempts to save him, but is ultimately forced to kill him.
 In response, Scarlet becomes a vigilante and hunts down the criminals who were involved in her son's turning to crime.
 Moon Knight attempts to stop her, but ends up letting her escape.